luontola/web-intro/css.md

 </div>
 ```

-Here is the updated CSS.
+Here is the updated CSS to replace your `.content` and `.navigation` styles.

 ```css
 .content {